GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 The sample Cloud Function calls Google Compute Engine API v1 and [lists](https://cloud.google.com/compute/docs/reference/rest/v1/instances/list) Google Compte Engine instances in the specified region.

 The Cloud Function deployed by this project runs as `cf-sample-account@${PROJECT_ID}.iam.gserviceaccount.com` service account.
-This service account doesn't have any granted permissions in GCP except for the read access to the GSM Secret.
+This service account doesn't have any granted permissions in GCP except for the read access to the Secret Manager Secret.
 Hence, the Cloud Function cannot reach the GCE API and list the VMs by default.

 For this action to successfully complete from the command line as illustrated above, the Cloud Function service account `cf-sample-account@${PROJECT_ID}.iam.gserviceaccount.com` needs to have `compute.instances.list` permission in the target GCP project.